Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 is not an object, nor a contract, but just a key in the key/value store of the blockchain, whose value is its balance.
 The key used for an account is typically computed by hashing the public key derived from the private key of the account.
-In some sense, accounts, in those blockchain, exist independently from the state of the blockchain and can be computed offline: just create a random private key, compute the associated public key and hence its hash.
+In some sense, accounts, in those blockchains, exist independently from the state of the blockchain and can be computed offline: just create a random private key, compute the associated public key and hence its hash.
-Hotmoka is radically different: an account is an object that must be allocated in state by an explicit transaction (that must be paid, as every transaction).
+Hotmoka is radically different: an account is an object that must be allocated in state by an explicit construction transaction (that must be paid, as every transaction).
-The public key is explicitly stored inside the object (Base64-encoded in its `publicKey` field, see Figure @fig:receiver_payer).
+The public key is explicitly stored inside the constructed object (Base64-encoded in its `publicKey` field, see Figure @fig:receiver_payer).
-That public key was passed as a parameter for the creation of the payer object and can be passed again for creating more accounts.
+That public key was passed as a parameter at the creation of the payer object and can be passed again for creating more accounts.
 That is, it is well possible, in Hotmoka, to have more accounts in the state of a node, all distinct, but controlled by the same key.
+It is also possible to replace the key of an account with another key, since the `publicKey` field is not `final`.

 This has a major consequence.
 In Bitcoin and Ethereum, an account is identified by twelve words and a password, by using the BIP39 encoding